SUPPORT THE FOOD BANK WITH A GIFT OF STOCK

 By donating to the Food Bank, you may be able to reduce or avoid capital gains taxes and receive a federal income tax charitable deduction.

-And for every dollar donated, your gift will provide three meals to San Diegans in need.
+And for every dollar donated, your gift will provide two meals to San Diegans in need.

 Giving appreciated stocks or bonds allow donors to make a significantly greater gift than the original cost of the assets.
 With certain limitations, donors may deduct the full fair market value of long-term appreciated securities that have increased in value.
 The gift of appreciated assets usually avoids tax on the gain.